 Interior Minister Rodrigo Hinzpeter said radical Mapuche group Coordinadora Arauco Malleco (CAM) may have been responsible.

-The group has previously been accused of arson attacks, and some of its leaders are in jail.'No evidence'
+The group has previously been accused of arson attacks, and some of its leaders are in jail.

 Other Mapuche activists immediately rejected the link.